-Parents/carers of summer born children who do not reach compulsory school age until a full year after they would normally start school may wish to delay their Reception application for a full year.
-Parents should make their application for a Reception place for their child's normal year of entry before the deadline on 15 January 2023.
-They should also make their request for admission to their preferred schools out of the normal age group by the same date - 15 January 2023.
+Parents/carers of summer born children who wish to delay their child's school start by a full year but would like them to start in Reception, should still make their application for a Reception place for their child's normal year of entry before the primary application deadline of 15 January in the offer year (the academic year in which the child turns 4).
+If a delay is agreed, this application can be withdrawn.

+Parent/carers should also, if possible, make their request for admission out of the normal age group to the admission authority (NNC) by the same date - 15 January.
 This is to enable sufficient time for requests to be processed prior to National Offer Day (16 April or the next working day).
+Requests will, however, still be considered after this date.